SAVIRA CULTURAL + CAPITAL PROJECTS is one of North America’s leading cultural consultancy firms for public, private and mixed-use developments.

 The Integrated Capital Planning Process is based on three key stages:

-Wende Cartwright is the one of North America’s foremost cultural entrepreneurs.
-She has an extensive background in capital project planning, community development and placemaking for clients across the globe.
-She was project director for the Globe and Mail Centre from 2011-2017 delivering the state-of-the-art media and event centre, led the Cultural Olympiad for the Vancouver 2010 Olympics, and is currently at the helm of planning mixed-use development projects in Boston, Toronto, Halifax and Nunavut.
+Wende Cartwright is President of Savira Cultural + Capital Projects.
+In 2019, she was appointed to the Board of Directors for Waterfront Toronto.
+She has an extensive background in capital project planning, community development and placemaking for clients across North America.
+She was project director for the new Globe and Mail Centre from 2011-2017 delivering the state-of-the-art event centre, director for the Vancouver 2010 Cultural Olympiad and is currently at the helm of planning significant mixed-use projects in Toronto, Halifax, Nunavut and Boston.

-Wende was recently appointed by the City of Toronto to serve as a Board Director for Waterfront Toronto.
-She holds the Institute of Corporate Directors ICD.NFP certificate from the Rotman School of Management.
-In 2015 Wende was named by the Women’s Executive Network as one of Canada’s Top 100 Most Powerful Women.
+In 2015 Wende was named by the Women’s Executive Network (WXN) as one of Canada’s Top 100 Most Powerful Women.
 In 2019 she was recognized as an Urban Land Institute Women’s Leadership Initiative Champion.

 Urban Planner & Research Analyst